 7:00 am - 3:00 pmLocation / Room: Registration Desk

 - Open Sessions

-Come to the Registration desk in the lobby to check-in and get your badge.8:30 amContinuous Monitoring Role in a Risk Management FrameworkRegistration Level:
+Come to the Registration desk in the lobby to check-in and get your badge.
+SecureWorld staff will be available throughout the day if you have any questions.8:30 amContinuous Monitoring Role in a Risk Management FrameworkRegistration Level:

 8:30 am - 9:15 amLocation / Room: 202